luqmaan/busit/VehiclesMapView.md

     initWithRoutes:(NSDictionary *)routeData
+        for now: just enable routes 5 and 6
-        presents a grid of the routes for the user to drag and enable/disable
+        ideal: presents a grid of the routes for the user to drag and enable/disable

     drag to enable